Italian submarine Ondina: Design and description

 The Sirena class was an improved and enlarged version of the preceding Argonauta-class submarines.
 They displaced 680 LT surfaced and 837 LT submerged.
 The submarines were 61.5 m long, had a beam of 5.7 m and a draft of 4.7 m.
 Their crew numbered 45 officers and enlisted men.

 For surface running, the boats were powered by two 675 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 400 hp electric motor.
 They could reach 14 kn on the surface and 7.5 kn underwater.
 On the surface, the Sirena class had a range of 5000 nmi at 8 kn; submerged, they had a range of 72 nmi at 4 kn.

 The boats were armed with six 53.3 cm torpedo tubes, four in the bow and two in the stern for which they carried a total of 12 torpedoes.
 They were also armed with a single 100 mm deck gun forward of the conning tower for combat on the surface.
 The anti-aircraft armament consisted of two or four 13.2 mm machine guns.

 Construction and career

 Ondina was laid down by Cantieri Riuniti dell'Adriatico at their Monfalcone shipyard in 1931, launched on 2 December 1933 and completed the following year.

 On 23 June 1941 Ondina under the command of Corrado Dal Pozzo at location indicated as (36.08N-34.44E) in Italian naval records.
 Ondina and Italian Naval records show the submarine fired a torpedo and sank the Turkish Transport vessel Refah of whom only 32 survived out of 200 on board.

-Ondina was also sunk a year later by the warships English Protea, HMSAS Southern Maid and Walrus warplanes near Cyprus At (34-35 N, 34-56 E) on 11 July 1942.
-However, the command of Ondina was under Liutenant Gabriele Adolfi at that time.
+Ondina was also sunk a year later by the warships HMSAS Protea, HMSAS Southern Maid (both Southern-class whalers) and Supermarine Walrus warplanes near Cyprus At (34-35 N, 34-56 E) on 11 July 1942.
+However, the command of Ondina was under Lieutenant Gabriele Adolfi at that time.
 The Italian sailors from Ondina were recovered by the warships.
 (5 killed/41 survived).